enetwarch/enetwarch/README.md

 ### About Me

 Hello!
 I’m Hugo Molina, an aspiring full-stack software developer.
 I am currently a second-year Computer Science student in the Holy Angel University, Philippines.
 I enjoy problem solving and programming in general.
-If you would like to get in touch with me or have any other inquieries, please email me at `enetwarch@protonmail.com`.
-Have a great day!
+If you would like to get in touch with me or have any other inquieries, please email me at [enetwarch@protonmail.com](mailto:enetwarch@protonmail.com).

+* Student at: Holy Angel University, Philippines
+* Currently learning: Backend Authentication
+* Hobbies: Gaming, Programming, and watching Anime

 ### Tech Stack